 National Parks on This Tour: Crater Lake National Park

-Meet in Portland.
+Meet in Eugene.
 Bike one of the ‘Top 10 Roads in the West’ - the stunning Aufderheide Scenic Byway.

-Meet us in Portland for a transfer south.
+Meet us in Eugene, Oregon.
 Ride the beautiful Aufderheide Scenic Byway beside the McKenzie, a Wild and Scenic River that weaves through the dense old-growth of the Willamette National Forest.
 A world-class road bike ride, the Adventure Cycling Association calls it "...one of the top 10 roads in the West, a mecca for road riders looking for ultra-smooth pavement, low traffic and scenic beauty.”
 Spend tonight at McKenzie Riverside Cottages, a favorite haunt of President Herbert Hoover.

 Climb from old-growth fir forests to the alpine woods and lava fields of McKenzie Pass Scenic Bikeway.
-Enjoy Bend's Oxford Hotel for the next 2 nights.
+Enjoy the outdoor mecca town of Bend for the next 2 nights.

 Cross the Cascade Range via McKenzie Pass Scenic Bikeway, a 3,700-foot climb spanning 22 miles.
 “The grades are pretty steady but not real hard,” says Chris Horner, professional cyclist from Bend, Oregon, describing his favorite local ride for Bicycling magazine.
 “It’s beautiful up at the top of McKenzie Pass — a snowcapped mountain view on one side and a lava field on the other.”

 Lunch at the summit among 2,000-year-old jumbled lava flows.
 Ride a long sweeping descent through the lodgepole pines of Willamette National Forest into the Old West town of Sisters.
 Then it's on to your two-night stay at McMenamins Old St. Francis School in Bend, Oregon.
 Enjoy the soaking pool at McMenamins - and have fun exploring the town's craft brewpubs.

 Ride and explore Bend, Oregon’s adventure capitol.